 - Basic competency in client documentation including assessment, treatment planning, implementation, evaluation and termination

 - Ability to accept and incorporate constructive criticism and feedback from several supervisors in order to adapt/improve skills as a clinician and musician when necessary.

 - Must have reliable transportation, valid license and proof of insurance

 - Must be willing to travel to various sites throughout Eastern Massachusetts

 - Must own or have access to a computer/laptop

-To be considered for an internship, you must submit an application for consideration.
-The complete application will be available online shortly.
-The application process will require two essays and two letter of recommendation.
+To be considered for an internship, you must submit an application for consideration, which requires two essays and two letters of recommendation.

 Completed applications may be submitted, in pdf format, to: firstname.lastname@example.org.